 The Master of Science in Occupational Health (MSOH) degree program currently offers six emphases.
 The MSOH degree can typically be completed two years enrolled at full-time status and requires a research-based master’s project or thesis.

 The purpose of the Master of Occupational Health (MOH) degree program is to train occupational health professionals interested in a career in one of the fields of occupational health practice or research.
-The degree requirements include coursework in occupational epidemiology, biostatistics, management, ergonomics, industrial hygiene, toxicology, administration, and management.
-It is possible to complete the MOH degree program in one year.
+The degree requirements include coursework in occupational epidemiology, biostatistics, ergonomics, industrial hygiene, toxicology, administration, and management.
+It is possible to complete the MOH degree program in one year of full-time study.

 The Occupational Medicine (OM) Residency Program trains physicians to become specialists in the preventive medicine specialty of occupational medicine.
 Occupational medicine physicians are concerned with the health, safety, and performance of workers, their families, and their communities.
 The residency involves research, a practicum phase, and specialty rotations.

 The PhD Degree in Occupational and Environmental Health (OEH) trains individuals interested in pursuing careers in occupational health for positions such as researchers and academic faculty or placement in prominent businesses, insurers, and government positions that require doctoral level skills.

 The purpose of the Graduate Certificate of Occupational Safety and Health (COSH) is to help meet graduate-level regional and national needs for personnel trained in various areas related to Occupational Safety and Health (OSH).
 This certification (COSH) may meet the academic requirements for physicians working in OSH who seek Board Certification in Preventive Medicine in the specialty of Occupational Medicine through the American Board of Preventive Medicine’s Complementary Pathway.
 Individuals interested in pursuing the Complementary Pathway should discuss the applicability of COSH coursework for meeting these requirements with the residency program where they plan to matriculate.